-- 2.14 It was the intention that the CIL Charging Schedule would be submitted for independent examination by an appointed examiner at the same time as the SAD and AAP was submitted to the Secretary of State.
+2.14 It was the intention that the CIL Charging Schedule would be submitted for independent examination by an appointed examiner at the same time as the SAD and AAP was submitted to the Secretary of State.
 However, the Housing White Paper published on 7th February 2017 stated that the Government will examine the options for reforming the system of developer contributions.
 In view of this likelihood of significant changes to CIL taking place before the Council was in a position to adopt and implement a charging regime, Cabinet on 15th March 2017 accepted the recommendation that the draft Charging Schedule should not be submitted for examination at this time and that work on CIL should be suspended.
 This was to avoid potentially abortive further work being done.
-At present there is no agreed timetable for progressing CIL as in the short term, the outcome of Government's consideration of arrangements for developer contributions is still awaited and a decision needs to be made around resourcing the implementation of a charging regime and in the longer term new evidence will be required to establish the infrastructure requirements of delivering the levels of development set out in the BCCS Review. - 2.15 The Charging Schedule does not form part of the statutory development plan nor does it have to be included within the Council's LDS.
+At present there is no agreed timetable for progressing CIL in the short term, however work is currently taking place to explore how the additional infrastructure that is likely to be required to support the growth proposed in the emerging Black Country Plan will be delivered.
+It may be that the result of this work will require the introduction of a Charging Schedule.

+2.15 The Charging Schedule would not form part of the statutory development plan nor would it have to be included within the Council's LDS.